shreyasnagaraja/Crunch/README.md

 `mvn clean package`

-The jar generated in the *target/* folder (e.g. ~/target/mapreduce-examples-1.0-SNAPSHOT.jar) can then be copied to a Hadoop node for execution of the jobs.
+The jar generated in the *target/* folder (e.g. ~/target/mapreduce-101-1.0-SNAPSHOT.jar) can then be copied to a Hadoop node for execution of the jobs.

 ## Acquire Vagrant Box

 The VagrantFile in this repository has all of the connection information needed to download, import and start the vagrant box.
-The Vagrant file is large so it is best to do it on a Cerner connection.
+The operation done using the Vagrant file is large, so it is best to do it on a Cerner connection.

 On the command line navigate into the clone directory and execute: